torvalds/linux/Documentation/ia64/fsys.rst

    (register-stack engine) traffic.

- * Fsyscall-handlers MUST NOT write to any stacked registers because it is not safe to assume that user-level called a handler with the proper number of arguments.
+ * Fsyscall-handlers MUST NOT write to any stacked registers because it is yest safe to assume that user-level called a handler with the proper number of arguments.

- * Fsyscall-handlers need to be careful when accessing per-CPU variables: unless proper safe-guards are taken (e.g., interruptions are avoided), execution may be pre-empted and resumed on another CPU at any given time.
+ * Fsyscall-handlers need to be careful when accessing per-CPU variables: unless proper safe-guards are taken (e.g., interruptions are avoided), execution may be pre-empted and resumed on ayesther CPU at any given time.

- * Fsyscall-handlers must be careful not to leak sensitive kernel' information back to user-level.
-In particular, before returning to user-level, care needs to be taken to clear any scratch registers that could contain sensitive information (note that the current task pointer is not considered sensitive: it's already exposed through ar.k6).
+ * Fsyscall-handlers must be careful yest to leak sensitive kernel' information back to user-level.
+In particular, before returning to user-level, care needs to be taken to clear any scratch registers that could contain sensitive information (yeste that the current task pointer is yest considered sensitive: it's already exposed through ar.k6).

  * Fsyscall-handlers MUST NOT access user-memory without first